How to Read a Prescription Label

 This is the name of the drug prescribed by your doctor.
 Unless otherwise specified by your doctor, you will receive the generic of the medication if there’s one available. (“IC” stands for interchangeable and refers to the brand name of your generic drug.)

 Always take your medications as directed by your doctor.
-If you have questions, ask the pharmacist.
+If you have questions, ask your doctor or the pharmacist.

 E. Prescription number